ElektraInitiative/libelektra/doc/decisions/1_in_discussion/copy_on_write.md

 Make Elektra's `Key` and `KeySet` data structures copy-on-write.
 This requires some major refactoring of code within `libelektra-core`.
 Code that does only interact with the data structures via the public `libelektra-core` API should not notice any differences.
-The `mmapstorage` plugin needs to be fixed.
+The `mmapstorage` plugin needs to be updated.

 Unlike "mmapstorage-like COW implementation" keyDup, keyCopy, ksCopy and ksDup will always use COW.
 `ksCopy` and `ksDup` is needed for (de)duplication of metadata.